Home » Why Chill Cookie Dough?

 Why Chill Cookie Dough?

 I am going to break it down for you today, as this was something I didn't know for a long time either.
 I thought that cookie dough was only chilled if they were spreading too much, and that was it.
 Because I had always made cookies without chilling the dough growing up, I didn't think anything of it as my cookies were good and they worked without chilling.
 But I also only had one cookie recipe, haha!
-Then, as I got into commercial baking, chill time was just not an option as we were making so many cookies and time was money, and our refrigerators were packed full of so many other ingredients it would have been impossible to get cookie dough in there too!

 But, as I've been focusing more on recipe development and sharing recipes, and less on commercial baking, I've had time to dive into this more.
 The verdict?
 If I'm making soft and chewy cookies, then I actually prefer chilling the cookie dough.
 Plus, if you read my Tips for Baking With a Gas Oven post, and you were rolling your eyes about chilling cookie dough, then read on for all the benefits!
 So, today I am going to answer the question of Why Chill Cookie Dough?

-lemon zest chocolate chip cookies
+cream cheese chocolate chip cookies

 Sticky Dough